austiinstein/CTFs/README.md

-# Ethernaut Capture the Flag Challenges
+#Capture the Flag Challenges
-Repo for Ethernaut CTF challenges
+Repo for CTF challenges from Ethernaut, Capture the Ether, DVDEFI and more.

-All exploits written in Remix IDE and JavaScript Web3 API
+All exploits written in Remix IDE and JavaScript API browser console.